 "Every Michigander has an opinion about what would make Michigan a better place to live, work and do business," said Kelly Rossman-McKinney, Chair of the Michigan Chamber Foundation Board of Directors.
-"Working families, business owners and community leaders know what Michigan needs; we asked to hear from them and they are responding."
+"Working families, business owners and community leaders know what Michigan needs and we want to hear from them."